ampproject/amp.dev/content/docs/tutorials/add_advanced/adding_components.md

 You might have some errors in your developer console, such as `Mixed Content` or `XMLHttpRequest cannot load`.
 The former error is likely related to the A9 advertisement because not all the content it loads is secure.
 This is a notable requirement for all ads served on AMP.
 {% endcall %}

-Let’s explore some more options available to use with DoubleClick ads.
-Try **adding** these two geotargeting ad configurations to the ads:
+The two `amp-ad`s below provide an example of the flexibility `amp-ad` provides for supporting ad platform features.
+In this case we've configured (using DoubleClick's dashboard) two DoubleClick test ads to only show in certain countries--the first will show only in the UK and the second will show only in the US.
+Try **adding** these two geotargeting ad configurations in the AMP document below the ads you added earlier:

 ```html
 <amp-ad